-The property Type determines whether a segment display or a gauge display is used to show the value.
+The property Type determines whether a Segment display with numbers, a Gauge display with a pointer or a Text display is used to show the value.
+When a Text display is selected, the measurement for that display is automatically set to Momentary.